Filing a GEICO Insurance Claim

 The Government Employees Insurance Company (GEICO) has been selling insurance since 1936 in Texas.
 GEICO started out as a company that provided insurance to government employees such as those in the military.
 They soon began to grow and expand their services to everyone.
 Today they are the second-largest insurance company in the country, with headquarters located in Chevy Chase, Maryland.
 Much of their growth over the last several decades is due to an aggressive marketing plan.

 The use of the GEICO caveman was part of the slogan “So easy even a caveman can do it” and the gecko is now the “spokesperson” of the company, making appearances in just about all of their advertising efforts.
 They continue to set sales growth records and their insurance is available in all 50 states as well as the District of Columbia.
 The company’s values are excellent coverage, low prices, and outstanding customer service.
+Our Houston motor vehicle accident attorney can help you with you claim today!

 File a GEICO Claim